lericmelisa/ClimateWatch/README.md

 1. **Control Panel**

-   This is a web application (HTML and JS) accessible from a browser, allowing users to control climate settings remotely.
+   This is a web application (HTML and JS) accessible from a browser, allowing users to control temperature settings remotely.

 3. **Temperature Monitoring:**
    - The DS18B20 temperature sensor is employed to accurately monitor the ambient temperature.